Properties of contact toric structures and concave boundaries of linear plumbings: Background on embedded contact homology

-where $\epsilon(u) \in {\pm 1}$ is a sign depending on some orientation choices explained in \cite[\S9]{obg2}.
-For the purposes of this paper, it suffices to use the mod 2 count in \eqref{eq:d}.
-By the additivity property of the ECH index, the differential decreases the grading by 1.
+{Every $J$-holomorphic curve $u$ can be assigned a sign $\epsilon(u) \in {\pm 1}$ depending on some orientation choices explained in \cite[\S9]{obg2}.
+For the purposes of this paper (and all other known applications of ECH), it suffices to use the mod 2 count of $J$-holomorphic curves for the ECH differential coefficient, making the orientation choice irrelevant.
+We therefore take the ECH differential on the ECH chain complex to be given by}